 Outstanding speakers and critical education for physicians to lead the future of medicine will reach new heights thanks 33 donors whose generous gifts have established The Louis J. Goodman Lectureship on Leadership in Medicine.
 The lectureship honors Louis J. Goodman, PhD, CEO and executive vice president of TMA, who recently announced plans to retire.

 Since the 1990's, individuals and organizations with a passion for a healthy future have generously invested in future physicians and science educators by supporting two TMA programs: the TMA Minority Scholarship Program (MSP) and the Ernest and Sarah Butler Awards for Excellence in Science Teaching (STA).
 On May 17 at TMA’s TexMed in Dallas, TMA and TMA Foundation honored the three first place STA winners and 12 minority student scholarship recipients who will enter Texas medical schools this fall.

 County medical societies and alliance chapters may apply for up to $7,500 in matching funds from the TMAF Medical Community Grant Program and TMA medical student chapters may apply for up to $3,000 in matching funds from the TMAF Medical Student Community Leadership Grants Program.
-First deadline is July 15 for the LOI (full applications due July 31 if LOI approved).
+Next deadline is November 15 for the LOI (full applications due November 30 if LOI approved).

 Ryan Meyers, Frost Vice President, Professional and Executive Banking, presents a generous gift to help underwrite SOLUTIONS, TMA Foundation’s newsletter, to TMAF Vice President Michael E. Speer, MD.
 The gift was presented May 17 at our annual gala.
 This is the 12th year Frost has supported our newsletter, and we are very thankful.